Solar Calendar

 It’s a cylindrical sundial.
 Make your own Shepherd’s Sundial.

 The above diagram, with black background, is suitable for planetarium use.
-Both that diagram and the one below do not include these important qualifications: (1) For southern hemisphere, reverse the solstice and equinox labels; (2) This is a side view diagram of Earth’s nearly circular orbit; (3) It’s not to scale—the Sun is really 100 times bigger than Earth in diameter.
+Both that diagram and the one below do not include these important qualifications: (1) For southern hemisphere, reverse the solstice and equinox labels; (2) This is a side view diagram of Earth’s nearly circular orbit; (3) It’s not to scale—the Sun is really over 100 times bigger than Earth in diameter; and the distances are hopelessly too small to reflect the true scale of the orbit.